AbdulBarakeh/WordCounter/README.md

 However due to timelimits it wasn't possible to apply this principle everywhere, and the code is in someplaces saving and processing data in memory, which can become a problem with larger datasets.

 ## Running on multicore CPU
-By attempting to make the code asynchronus it's possible to utilize more of the CPU's resources, and enables the code to run in parallel, thereby gaining an improved efficiency.
+By attempting to make the code asynchronus it's possible to utilize more of the CPU's resources, by enabling the code to run in parallel, thereby gaining an improved efficiency.

 ## Possible improvements
 Make the project run in the exact same way but remove the **FILE_GENERAL.txt** file that contains all the words from all the other sourcefiles.
 The closer the number of files get to infinity the closer the file size of **FILE_GENERAL.txt** gets to infinity.
 This can possibly give MemoryExceptions and in general lower the efficiency of the program.